Oneirical/bevy_tgfp/DESIGN.md

 # The Games Foxes Play

+# Checklist

+- Epsilon rooms and segment walls
+- Descriptions in E menu
+- more axioms
+- fill up more text for existing axioms
+- check weird superposition with E/C menu and soul-painting

 ## The redesigned edition

 The player starts in the World Seed, Terminal's cage, with 10 active Disgust, and the ability to swap between Introvert and Extrovert modes.